MuhammadMagdy98/Stress-Testing-for-Windows/README.md

 Stress testing helps you to find a counter  test case for your wrong answer solutions.

-- You need to have mingw and python both added to your environment variables
+- You need to have Mingw and Python both added to your environment variables

   - [Mingw setup tutorial](https://youtu.be/sXW2VLrQ3Bs)
   - [Python setup tutorial](https://youtu.be/Kn1HF3oD19c)